driskull/ds2020/OUTLINE.md

 ## Outline

 - The ArcGIS JavaScript API provides ready to use widgets to help you build great apps without writing a lot of code.
-- I'd like to show how you can build an impactful app using only a few widgets.
+- I'd like to show how you can build an impactful app with only a few widgets
-- SDK page showing the Popup widget
+- Reference page for the Popup widget
   - Popup lets you view content about a feature
-  - Automaticly setup for you on a view
+  - Automatically setup on a view
   - Just like all our widgets, its easy to customize using settings
-- Lets look at at an example
+- Lets look at an example
-  - Here's a simple app using a webmap
+  - Here's a simple app using a webmap in New York area
-  - new york area
+  - Map has 10 layers
-  - 10 layers, each counting home values in a defined range
+  - each layer shows a count of home values in a defined range
   - Top right: Legend widget
-    - useful to display symbology for the layers within the map
+    - useful to display symbology for the layers on the map
   - click feature
   - explain custom action
   - Next release of API: FeatureTable in Beta